EddyTheAnimator1/Rec-Room-Patches/README.md

 This project is not affiliated with [Rec Room Inc.]([https://example.com](https://recroom.com/)).
 It is made by a solo developer and it isn't official.

+# ❗ BEFORE GOING BEYOND THIS POINT
+This is a developer warning.

+This project may enable developer/debug functionality for all users in certain restored Rec Room builds.

+This is done for preservation, research, transparency, and educational purposes, so players can explore how these older builds behaved internally.
+These tools were not necessarily intended for normal public use and may expose unfinished, unstable, privileged, or unsafe game functionality.

+Exercise extreme caution when using builds newer than 18 January 2017.
+These builds may contain developer tools, moderation interfaces, room-editing systems, debug menus, experimental features, or other functionality that can behave unpredictably.

+Use these builds at your own risk.
+I am not responsible for damage, data loss, broken rooms, account issues, misuse by other players, or any consequences caused by enabling or using developer/debug functionality.

+Do not use developer features to harass, disrupt, impersonate, moderate, punish, ban, kick, damage, or interfere with other players, accounts, rooms, or servers.
+Any abuse is the responsibility of the person performing it.

+**This project is intended for archival and educational use only.**

 # Installation
 1. Go to https://github.com/EddyTheAnimator1/Rec-Room-Patches/releases and download the RecRoompatches.exe
 2. Put the RecRoompatches.exe in a folder to stay organized (It downloads Depotdownloader)